simonmpa/kubernetes-microgrid-research/README.md

 ## Running the Microgrid Simulation

-Before getting started, create the database by running the following command:
+Before getting started, create the database by running the following command from the root directory:

 ```bash
 python python-microgrid-simulation/src/database.py